timotheeg/distort_faces/README.md

 # Distort Faces
-This is a javascript and html5 implementation of one of my old flash pseudo fish-eye distortion effect.
+This is a javascript and html5 implementation of my old flash-based pseudo fish-eye distortion effect.

-I know it's very juvenile, but boy do I get a kick and laughters out of distorting faces of my family members, friends, and colleagues :D .
-I hope you enjoy it too :D
+I know it's very juvenile, but boy do I get a kick and laughters out of distorting faces of family members, friends, and colleagues! :D I hope you enjoy it too! :)

 ## Features
-* Awesome distortion effect that look smooth.
-It fools your brain so good that if stare t a pic long enough, the original image will feel distorted after a while.
+* Awesome distortion effect!
+It fools your brain so good that if stare at a distorted pic long enough, it will fool "feel" natural, and the original image will be the one that feels distorted.
 Haha!
 * tunables to allow control over the effects (radius, scale, scale easing)
 * 100% client-side code, including "upload" and "download"
-* primitive multi-blob support (keyboard-controlled, works as long as the blob do not overlap)
+* primitive multi-blob support (keyboard-controlled, works as long as blobs do not overlap)

 ## Demo

-Play with [the demo](timotheegroleau.com/fun/distort_faces/) with 3 sample pics of my kids and I to get you started.
+Play with the app [here](http://timotheegroleau.com/fun/distort_faces/).
+Upload and download your own pics, or play with the 3 sample pics of my kids and I to get you started.

 ## How it works?